arnavKarforma/codingAssignment/README.md

 	}
 ```

-## If there was no any any need of Multi threaded solution and need of processing huge data,
-the whole JSON Objects could have been processed all at once like this
+## If there was no any any need of Multi threaded solution and need of processing huge data,the whole JSON Objects could have been processed all at once like this
 ```
 public List<EventsDb> transformToEvensDb(List<EventLog> events) {
 		List<EventsDb> eventsDb = new ArrayList<>();